msilaev/air-pollution/README.md

 # Install core dependencies
 pip install -r requirements.txt

+# Make sure these packages are included in requirements.txt:
+# - griffe (required for Prefect worker)
+# - geopy (required for API)

 # For development (includes testing and linting tools)
 pip install -r requirements-dev.txt  # if available
 ```